jorgeyanesdiez/HueUpdater/README.md

 ## Usage prerequisites

-* Hue hub, lights, CI systems and all networking must have been already set up and in working order.
+* Operational Hue hub, Hue lights, CI systems and related networking equipment.

 * An API key to control the Hue light.

+* Basic JSON knowledge to edit the settings file.

+* Write permission on a local folder to save the file that keeps track of the lamp's last status.

-* User credentials for the Jenkins instance.
+* User credentials for the Jenkins instance, when the Jenkins instance is password protected.

-* The user that runs the application must have write permissions on the location where the last status file is written.